syncfusion-content/maui-docs/MAUI/DataGrid/export-to-pdf.md

 ### ExportRowHeight

-By default, the data grid rows will be exported to PDF with `DataGridPdfExportingOption.DefaultRowHeight` value.
-To export the data grid to PDF with exact row heights, set the `DataGridPdfExportingOption.CanExportRowHeight` to `true`.
+By default, the data grid rows will be exported to PDF using the `DataGridPdfExportingOption.DefaultRowHeight` value.
+If you want to export the data grid to PDF with the exact row heights, you can set the `DataGridPdfExportingOption.CanExportRowHeight` to `true`.

 {% tabs %}
 {% highlight c# %}